MarcSkovMadsen/awesome-streamlit/package/README.md

-"""# Awesome Streamlit Package.
+# Awesome Streamlit Package.

-This package is **highly experimental**!

-- It provides functionality that has not yet or never will be provided by the streamlit package.
+This package supports the [Awesome Streamlit Project](https://github.com/MarcSkovMadsen/awesome-streamlit) and provides features that are not yet and maybe never will be provided by the [Streamlit package](https://pypi.org/project/streamlit/).

-- It provides functionality needed for the Awesome Streamlit Application that you might also find valuable.
+This package is **highly experimental** and

-- The api might change dramatically and often.
+- The **api might change** dramatically and often!
-  - If the streamlit package provides the functionality, then it will be removed from this package.
+  - If the Streamlit package starts providing the functionality, then it will be removed from this package.
 - If you find a version that works for you, then please **pin the version number**!
+  - An example of pinning the version number is `awesome-streamlit==20191014.2`.

 You can install it using